huggingface/blog/bridgetower.md

 To implement this on Gaudi2, we have got you covered: the [contrastive image-text example](https://github.com/huggingface/optimum-habana/tree/main/examples/contrastive-image-text) in Optimum Habana now provides a ready-to-use media pipeline that you can use with COCO-like datasets that contain text and images!
 You will just have to add `--mediapipe_dataloader` to your command to use it.

-> For interested readers, a lower-level overview is given in the documentation of Gaudi: https://docs.habana.ai/en/latest/Media_Pipeline/index.html
-> The list of all supported operators is available here: https://docs.habana.ai/en/latest/Media_Pipeline/Operators.html
+For interested readers, a lower-level overview is given in the documentation of Gaudi [here](https://docs.habana.ai/en/latest/Media_Pipeline/index.html) and the list of all supported operators is available [there](https://docs.habana.ai/en/latest/Media_Pipeline/Operators.html).

 We are now going to benchmark a run with `dataloader_num_workers=1`, `distribution_strategy="fast_ddp"` and `mediapipe_dataloader` since all these optimizations are compatible with each other: